colinbut/hashicorp-products-examples/README.md

 ## Vagrant

-One of Hashicorp's earier products.
+One of Hashicorp's earlier products.
 Vagrant is a __Virtual Machine Manager__.

 ## Terraform